adam-delreal/Data-Science-Portfolio/Financial_Modeling/README.md

-The problem at hand is to forecast securities using various supervied machine learning models on historical stock data and SEC Report Filings.
+The problem at hand is to forecast securities using various supervised machine learning models on historical stock data and SEC Report Filings.

 <a class="anchor" id="Assumptions"></a>
 ## Assumptions